-The solution we have given is simple:
+It is simple:

 Tell the world, in clear terms, how detrimental a Rand at stronger than R8.50 is for this economy AND lower interest rates until the carry-trade reverses the foreign flow of short-term speculative funds.

 Once these speculators' capital is at risk, they will react!